-Serbia: Energy Community expects complete restructuring of power utility EPS and full unbundling of distribution10.
-September 2015. / News Serbia Energy
+Serbia: Energy Community expects complete restructuring of power utility EPS and full unbundling of distribution, News Serbia Energy

 Serbia is the ﬁrst Contracting Party that transposed the Third Package by adopting a new Energy Law in December 2014.
 The Law speciﬁes that the bulk of the necessary secondary legislation is to be passed within one year reads the latest Energy Community implementation report.

 The vertically integrated undertaking Elektroprivreda Srbije (EPS) performs generation, distribution and supply activities.
 In July 2013, legal unbundling of distribution system operators from supply was completed.
 In November 2014, the Serbian Government adopted a programme for EPS’s reorganization.
 In the ﬁrst phase ﬁnalized on 1 July 2015, EPS was reorganized into three legal entities.
 Six electricity production subsidiaries and the subsidiary that carried out coal production were merged into the parent company, while four electricity distribution subsidiaries were merged into the distribution company Elektrodistribucija Beograd to form a subsidiary EPS Distribution.
 The company EPS Supply continues to operate as a separate legal entity within EPS.
 In the second phase, EPS will be transformed into a joint-stock company until 1 July 2016.

 According to the new Law, all customers are free to choose their supplier.
 Regulation of electricity prices is limited to universal service for households and small customers only.
 Following a public tender procedure, the Government appointed EPS Supply as a supplier of last resort.

 In 2014, 40 suppliers were active in the electricity market, mainly in the resale and cross-border trade, while seven suppliers were supplying ﬁnal customers.